 Affinity Housing: McDaniel College often attracts a high number of students that have experience or an interest in community service, which led to the creation of this program years ago.
 Each year during the housing lottery process, students can apply as groups to live in Affinity Housing.
 Each group needs to identify a theme or topic that they intend to do philanthropy work around, elect or assign group leaders, and identify a faculty or staff member to serve as an advisor.
 One approved, these groups are placed typically placed in one of our Pennsylvania Avenue Houses together, giving them a place to live and work together with a living room space and kitchen access.
 Each member of the group commits to completing service hours and on campus programming each month, resulting in this program producing thousands of hours of service each academic year.
 The groups can vary each year, but have included an Ultimate Frisbee group that ran an after school program for a local middle school, the Asian Community Coalition which ran weekly cultural programs for students in their house, or the Canine Companions for Independence Puppy Club which has successfully raised three adopted puppies that have since gone on to be trained and placed as service dogs.

-Language Housing: If you choose to major in one of the languages offered by McDaniel's Foreign Language department, you will be challenged before graduation to either study abroad for a semester in a location that speaks your language of study, or to participate in one of these living-learning environments.
-Each year the Foreign Language faculty select native speakers of Spanish, French, German, and now Arabic, to come to McDaniel College and live in a house or apartment setting with our students and encourage the use of their tongue outside the classroom.
-They also provide information to the students about their home and culture to provide a more well rounded understanding of the places that actively speak their respective languages.
+Language Housing: If you choose to major in one of the languages offered by McDaniel's Foreign Language department, or minor in American Sign Language, you will be challenged before graduation to either study abroad for a semester in a location that speaks your language of study, or to participate in one of these living-learning environments.
+Each year the Foreign Language and ASL faculty select native speakers of Spanish, French, German, Arabic, and someone fluent in ASL, to come to McDaniel College and live in a house or apartment setting with our students and encourage the use of their language outside the classroom.
+They also provide information to the students about their home and culture to provide a more well rounded understanding of the people that actively communicate with their respective languages.

 Details and pictures of the individual residence halls, apartment buildings, or houses can be found through the various options below, sorted by the academic class years of students that typically live in each location.